corda/corda/docs/packages.md

 Corda utility classes, providing a broad range of functionality to help implement both Corda nodes and CorDapps.

+# Package net.corda.finance

+The finance module is a CorDapp containing sample cash and obligation contracts, as well as providing several useful data types such as [Amount].

 # Package net.corda.finance.utils

 A collection of utilities for summing financial states, for example, summing obligations to get total debts.